The Surgical Technology program provides training for students to assist the surgeon in the operating room environment.

 This program includes a required clinical component.
 Persons interested in pursuing this degree should be aware of all information concerning clinical programs described on the Division of Science, Nursing, and Allied Health page.

-Students pursuing the Technical Diploma in Surgical Technology must first meet College admission requirements.
+Students pursuing the Associate of Applied Science in Surgical Technology must first meet College admission requirements.
 All students who have successfully completed the designated qualifications courses for Surgical Technology with a grade of “C” or above are eligible to apply for program classes.
 All science courses must be completed within 10 years of application.
 The program includes a clinical case requirement of completion of a minimum of 120 surgical procedures.
 No more than sixteen (16) students are selected for each program class.
 Program class size is determined by clinical site availability and employment statistics.
 Selection into the program is based on grade point average for the qualification courses and other evaluative criteria.
 Additionally, BPCC must have received official copies of all transcripts from all colleges attended, prior to being considered for admission to a clinical program.

 Students selected for the Surgical Technology program will be required to provide all required information for programs with a clinical component.
 Students in a program with a clinical component are required to pay an additional clinical fee (as listed on the BPCC website www.bpcc.edu) in addition to regular tuition.
 Program students must be available for lecture and clinical training Monday through Friday.

-Note: May not be used to satisfy the mathematics or elective requirement in any curriculum at BPCC. as documented by ACT, placement tests, or course completion prior to beginning the program classes.
 During the last semester of enrollment in the program, each student is required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.
 (CST)